 When that happens, we could see the most significant monetary changes since President Nixon ended the gold standard in 1971.

 The US doesn’t want to see its fiat dollar system fail.
-It wants—and needs—to prevent investors and markets from rushing out of dollars in favor of gold, like we saw in the ’70s.
-Thus, Western central banks are trying to stay in control of the price of gold and taking moves behind the scenes to control its price.
+It wants—and needs—to prevent investors and markets from rushing out of dollars in favor of gold as we saw in the ’70s.
+Thus, Western central banks are trying to stay in control of the price of gold and making moves behind the scenes to control its price.

 The war on gold is ongoing—in fact, it’s been going on for a century.
 In the ’60s, it gained traction when the London Gold Pool was formed by the US, the UK, Germany, and France, among others.